Henrymachiyu/Multi_Agent_Judge_Bias/README.md

 python run_analysis.py --result_dir results/result_debate_mtbench --output_dir analysis/analysis_debate_mtbench
 ```

-You can modify the arguments to analyze different result folders or bias types.
+You can modify the arguments to analyze different result folders or your own generated conversations.

-## Checking Results
+We provide all intermediate data from our experiments.
+Results are stored in the `results/` directory, organized by experiment type and bias.
+You can either inspect the JSON files directly or use the analysis scripts to generate summary statistics and plots.
+The statistics reported in our paper are also available in the `analysis/` folder, generated from the current results using `run_analysis.py`.

-Results are saved in the `results/` directory, organized by experiment type and bias.
-You can inspect the JSON files directly or use the analysis scripts for summary statistics and plots.
-Detailed conversation logs are also provided in the `logs/` directory.
-These logs include the full agent interactions for each experiment, allowing for in-depth inspection and further analysis of model behavior and decision processes.
+In addition, detailed conversation logs are available in the `logs/` directory.
+These logs contain the full agent interactions for each experiment, making it possible to closely examine model behavior and decision-making processes.

 ## Citation